Smart Commute – Community based travel program

 - Walking is a great chance to step outdoors and enjoy the weather

-- Flexible Work Arrangements or telecommuiting, where offered, can reduce a trip to the office and allow for signing-in or meeting remotely to get the job done
+- Flexible Work Arrangements or telecommuting, where offered, can reduce a trip to the office and allow for signing-in or meeting remotely to get the job done

-- Emergency Ride Home is offered to Smart Commute member workplaces when it’s needed most - if you used a sustainable method of commuting to work and have an unforeseen emergency
+- Emergency Ride Home is offered to Smart Commute member workplaces when it’s needed most - if you use a sustainable method of commuting to work and have an unforeseen emergency

 Emergency Ride Home